 On the opera stage Kevin recently performed in Monteverdi’s Orfeo with the Nederlandse Reisopera, Charpentier’s La descente d’Orphée aux Enfers in Poland and Romania, Charpentier’s Medée with Opera Atelier in Toronto and Versailles, Monteverdi’s Il Ritorno d’Ulisse in Toronto and Tokyo, and a new creation at the Greek National Opera.

 Upcoming and recent concert appearances include the Budapest Festival Orchestra, Nieuwe Philharmonie Utrecht, Zefiro Torna, Weser-Renaissance Bremen, Canto LX, Margaretha Consort, Utrecht and Timisoara Early Music Festivals, the Toronto Consort, Early Music Vancouver and several projects with BachPlus and the Nederlandse Bachvereniging in Belgium and the Netherlands.

-The recipient of numerous awards and scholarships, including grants from the Canada Council for the Arts and the Ontario Arts Council, Kevin has completed graduate degrees in voice, conducting, and musicology, having studied at the University of Toronto, Indiana University, Oxford University, and the contemporary dance school PARTS.
+The recipient of numerous awards and scholarships, including grants from the Canada Council for the Arts and the Ontario Arts Council, Kevin has completed graduate programmes in voice, conducting, musicology, and choreography having studied at the University of Toronto, Indiana University, Oxford University, and the contemporary dance school PARTS.
 His current research is funded by the Social Sciences and Humanities Research Council of Canada.